TERMS OF REFERENCE

 - Master’s degree in information communication technologies, social sciences, development studies, management or other relevant disciplines or equivalent fields, or 8 years of relevant work experience.

-- A minimum of 5 years of professional experience including analytical work related to ICT, Internet governance, public policy-making, development management, participatory governance, capacity building, etc. Considerable related experience drafting high-level reports, meeting summary’s, and synthesizing complex information and inputs.
-Evidence of high-level level knowledge, particularly in the discourse of cybersecurity, digital inclusion, gender policy, participatory policy development or other related area is required.
+- A minimum of 5 years of professional experience including analytical work related to ICT, Internet governance, public policy-making, development management, participatory governance, capacity building, etc. Considerable related experience drafting high-level reports, meeting summaries, and synthesizing complex information and inputs.
+Evidence of high-level level knowledge, particularly in the discourse of access and connectivity, cybersecurity, digital inclusion, gender policy, participatory policy development or other related area is required.

 - Excellent written and oral English language skills are required.